AyuubMohamud/Biriq/README.md

-This is a yet to be fully verified 2-way superscalar, out-of-order RV32IMB_Zicond_Zifencei_Zicsr implementation with Machine and User support.
+This is a yet to be fully verified 2-way superscalar, out-of-order speculative RV32IMFB_Zicond_Zifencei_Zicsr implementation with Machine and User support.

 Properties:
 - A configurable BTB/RAS storing both targets and bimodal prediction counters.